brookshi/Hitchhiker/README.md

 * All changed will be auto saved in local cache even if refresh page
 * Support importing Postman v1 collections
 * Distributed stress test
-* sync collection data of team automatically
+* Sync collection data of team automatically
 * Api Document (in future)